gilcloud/sbt-gitlab/README.md

 ### Publishing to Gitlab via Gitlab CI/CD

 Utilizing the sbt publish command within GitLab CI/CD should require no additional configuration.
-This plugin Automaticall pulls the following GitLab environment variabls which should always be provided by default within GitLab Pipelines
+This plugin automatically pulls the following GitLab environment variables which should always be provided by default within GitLab Pipelines

 ```shell
 $CI_JOB_TOKEN   # Access Token to authorize read/writes to the gitlab pakcage registry